-Situated under the shade trees of Bay Tree Park, the annual Red Bay Founder’s Fest is held the third Saturday of September, with contests, sidewalk sales and live music.
+Situated under the shade trees of Bay Tree Park, the annual Red Bay Founder’s Fest will be held Saturday September 19 with contests, sidewalk sales and live music.

 Additional activities include arts and crafts and the antique car-truck-motorcycle-tractor show.
 The Weatherford Library will have books and magazines available for purchase.
-The Red Bay Museum will be open for tours and for the viewing of “Making Alabama” a Bicentennial Traveling Exhibit.
+The Red Bay Museum will be open for tours .
 The merchants will offer sidewalk sales, specials, and door prizes throughout the day.

 A variety of delicious festival food will be available and another crowd favorite are the giveaways.
 Prizes will be awarded to the largest family, longest distance traveled to the event, and youngest and oldest attendees.